Artoriuz/ArtCNN/ONNX/Experiments/README.md

 # AA
 Same as the normal models but trained with images downsampled with point to add aliasing.
 Shifts the image.

-# DEV
+# SAFE
-Same as the normal models but trained with both anime and fanart (approximately 3/4 anime and 1/4 fanart).
+Same as the normal models but trained with anime frames only (normal models have some fanarts in the dataset as well).